 While the DEA does not provide specific protocols for testing waste, §482.25(a)(3) states that current and accurate records must be kept for the receipt and disposition of all scheduled drugs.
 Hospitals must be capable of quickly identifying loss or diversion of controlled substances and determining the extent of the diversion.
 It states that a hospital must have must have policies and procedures in place to minimize scheduled drug diversion.

 It is reported that over 15 % of healthcare professionals struggle with drug dependence at some point in their career.
-Addicted healthcare workers will go to great measures to secure narcotics and identify exactly where the weak links are in a given facility.
+Addicted healthcare workers will go to great measures to secure narcotics such as Fentanyl and identify exactly where the weak links are in a given facility.

 There are three major areas of hospital liability.
 In the first instance, when a narcotic is diverted prior to patient contact the patient is not receiving the recommended dosage and is experiencing unnecessary pain and anxiety.

 Secondly, in severe documented cases, infected hospital workers have exposed patients with diseases from contaminated needles and syringes.